2sang/OOD-baseline/README.md

 '_, by Hendrycks et al.
 It uses Tensorflow Keras API to build blocks of model.

+To see references(Papers, original code), please check below resources.
 I tried to keep the code simple but still nasty enough to confuse you.
 Any suggestions or corrections are welcome.

 ### Abnormality module for anomaly detection